Define a Join Manually

 Join concepts

-There are three join types available: SIMPLE, LEFT OUTER, and RIGHT OUTER.
+There are four join types available: SIMPLE, LEFT OUTER, RIGHT OUTER, and SQL 92 LEFT OUTER.

 SIMPLE JOIN